stowball/hucssley/README.md

 */
 ```

----

-## Creating new classes

 Now we have a basic understanding of the functions and mixins used to create classes, we can follow Hucssley's approach to create our own.

-Let's write some classes to size icons…
+Let's write some classes to size icons with both `height` and `width` declarations…

-### Defining the variables
+#### Defining the variables

-Regardless of how simple you think the class may be, we recommend setting it up in a way to cater for any complexity as your project grows, so let's first define the variables required.

-Each class needs to know which modules it will be created for, and the types and values to use.
+As with the OOTB classes, each custom class needs to know which modules it will be created for, and the types and values to use, so let's create the variables for that.

 ```scss
 $icon-size-modules: (base, responsive);